frddrt/basic-mongoose-crud/README.md

 # BasicMongooseCrud

+This repository contains a set of common utilities for creating CRUD (Create, Read, Update, Delete) routes and controllers using Mongoose with TypeScript.

-This library has been tested using [mongoose](https://www.npmjs.com/package/mongoose) version 5.11.8.
+Tests has been made using [mongoose](https://www.npmjs.com/package/mongoose) version 5.11.8.

 ## Installation